Mingli-Rui/GRPO-Humanoid/README.md

-# PPO-Humanoid
+# GRPO-Humanoid

-This repository contains the implementation of a Proximal Policy Optimization (PPO) agent to control a humanoid in the OpenAI Gymnasium Mujoco environment.
-The agent is trained to master complex humanoid locomotion using deep reinforcement learning.
+This repository contains the implementation of a Group Relative Policy Optimization (GRPO) agent to control a humanoid in the OpenAI Gymnasium Mujoco environment.

+This repository is forked from https://github.com/ProfessorNova/PPO-Humanoid which is an implementation of PPO.
+And it is used as baseline.

 ---